 Recently I published a blog post about bees, wasps and hornets.
 To add interest to the story, I created a graphic featuring 4 common species and asked my readers to identify them.
 One reader labeled three of them correctly and labeled the fourth one ‘jerk.’
 (Actually he used more colorful language, but this is a family blog).
 That ‘jerk’ was the yellow jacket.
 Continue reading →

-In late August, it’s sometimes hard not to look at your garden and throw in the towel.
-By that, I mean take out the pruners and cut down all the moldy, dried out stems or turn a blind eye to the whole debacle.
-But that would be a shame with so many late-summer flowers now coming into their own.
-It just takes a little advance planning and some careful pruning and you can have a garden that keeps going all the way until fall.
+In late August, the looks of my dried-out garden often tempts me to throw in the trowel.
+That is to say, cut down all the used-up stems or turn a blind eye to the whole debacle.
+But that would be a shame with so many late-summer flowers now coming into bloom.
+It just takes a little advance planning (and some careful pruning) and you can have a garden that keeps flowering all the way until fall.
 Continue reading →